-History of World Lung Cancer Day
+Social Media Takeover on World Lung Cancer Day

-They will be sharing their stories about living with lung cancer and how lung cancer research has made a difference.
-We thank them for their personal commitment and how their actions illustrate this year’s theme so well.
+They will be sharing their stories of how they use their lungs and how lung cancer research has made a difference.
+We thank them for their personal commitment and how their actions will illustrate this year’s theme so well.

 New research, diagnosis, and treatment breakthroughs in the last 10 years have brought new hope to patients and their families.

 LCFA has been instrumental in developing a continuing public dialogue.
 Through annual media campaigns, LCFA has been dedicated to education and research – the route to the early diagnosis and treatment of lung cancer and, hopefully, the cure.